Peña El Paso

 The headline

-If you've been waiting on the sidelines, the spring market is here.
+If you've been waiting on the sidelines, the data tells the real story better than any headline can.

 Citywide snapshot